noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ## basics

 - general workflow
-  - create a vpc
+  - create a vpc in a specific region but spans all the AZs
     - enter CIDR range with enough IPs for available resources across subnets
   - create subnets
-    - attach to VPC & pick an AZ
+    - attach to VPC & pick an AZ:
-    - pick a CIDR range thats a subset of the VPC cidr range and doesnt overlap with other subnets
+    - pick a CIDR range thats a subset of the VPC cidr range and doesnt overlap with other subnets or AZs
       - check the goodstuff file for notes and this [cidr visualizer](https://cidr.xyz/)
   - create gateways
     - internet gateway for public subnets